Snapchat/camera-kit-unity-sample/README.md

 ### Step 3: iOS Setup
 1. In Unity:
-   1. Open the Unity Project ([unity-game/](unity-game/))
+   1. Open the Unity Project ([unity/](unity/))
+   2. Open the Camera Kit menu (Camera Kit -> Camera Kit Settings)
+   3. Input your API Token and App ID (found in the Camera Kit portal) and hit save
+   4. (Optionally, if you have a different install path for Cocoapods, or have the wrapper app in a different folder, you can configure them in the iOS settings tab)
-   2. Go to Build Settings and change the Platform to **iOS**
+   5. Go to Build Settings and change the Platform to **iOS**
-   3. Click on **Build**  and select as output folder: [unity-game/unity-ios-build/](unity-game/unity-ios-build/). **⚠️ Important:** If you select a different folder, the wrapper application will not work.
+   6. Click on **Build**  and select as output folder: [exports/unity-ios-export/](exports/unity-ios-export/). **⚠️ Important:** If you select a different folder, the wrapper application will not work.
-2. Run `pod install` on [unity-ios/](unity-ios) to install [Cocoapods](https://cocoapods.org/) dependencies
+2. Click build.
+Unity will run some postprocessing scripts to prepare your iOS wrapper application
 3. Open [unity-ios/main.xcworkspace](unity-ios/main.xcworkspace/).
 Here you'll have 3 projects:
    * Unity-iPhone: autogenerated code created by your Unity app
    * Pods: autogenerated code created by Cocoapods
-   * UnitySwift: wrapper native application
+   * UnityWithCameraKit: wrapper native application
 4. In XCode:
-   1. Click on **UnitySwift** -> Signing and Capabilities, and configure your application's provisioning profile and bundle identifier
+   1. Click on **UnityWithCameraKit** -> Signing and Capabilities, and configure your application's provisioning profile and bundle identifier
    2. Click on **Pods** -> Signing and Capabilities, select the SCSDKCameraKitReferenceUI target and choose your Apple Developer team to sign the build
-   3. Right-click [Unity-iPhone/Libraries/Plugins/iOS/NativeCallProxy.h](unity-game/unity-ios-build/Libraries/Plugins/iOS/NativeCallProxy.h) select "Show File Inspector" and in the the right-side Inspector, Target Membership, where the UnityFramework target is selected, change the visibility from "Project" to "Public"
+   3. Right-click [Unity-iPhone/Libraries/Plugins/iOS/NativeCallProxy.h](unity/exports/unity-ios-export/Libraries/Plugins/iOS/NativeCallProxy.h) select "Show File Inspector" and in the the right-side Inspector, Target Membership, where the UnityFramework target is selected, change the visibility from "Project" to "Public"
-   4. Right-click [Unity-iPhone/Data/](unity-game/unity-ios-build/Data) folder, select "Show File Inspector" and in the right side Inspector, Target Membership, de-select Unity-iPhone and select UnityFramework
+   4. Right-click [Unity-iPhone/Data/](unity/exports/unity-ios-export/Data) folder, select "Show File Inspector" and in the right side Inspector, Target Membership, de-select Unity-iPhone and select UnityFramework
-   5. Open [UnitySwift/Info.plist](unity-ios/UnitySwift/Info.plist) and add your API Key and App ID, replacing the placeholder strings
 5. **Ready!** Now you're be ready to build your application.
 Building from XCode should be a familiar step since this is the default workflow for Unity developers.
-Simply remember that your main project is not Unity-iPhone anymore, it's UnitySwift instead.
+Simply remember that your main project is not Unity-iPhone anymore, it's **UnityWithCameraKit** instead.

 ## Camera Kit C# API